TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-25-let-changelog-linker-generate-changelog-for-you.md

 That would be much better than looking on Github, going through commits and putting it all together manually, right?
 Or bare git dump that no-one except you orients in.

-Well, 2 months of work later and thanks to detailed feedback from [Matouš Czerner](https://github.com/MattCzerner) and [Rosťa Vítek](https://github.com/vitek-rostislav) from [Shopsys](https://github.com/shopsys) team a [Symplify\ChangelogLinker](https://github.com/symplify/changeloglinker) package was born.
+Well, 2 months of work later and after detailed feedback from [Matouš Czerner](https://github.com/MattCzerner) and [Rosťa Vítek](https://github.com/vitek-rostislav) whom I'm very thankful, a [Symplify\ChangelogLinker](https://github.com/symplify/changeloglinker) package was born.

 ## 5 Steps to Your Generated CHANGELOG